pindi-krishna/pindi-krishna.github.io/_pages/home.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I'm a <b>master's student in Psychology</b> at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a> (LMU).
+I'm a master's student in Psychology at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a> (LMU).

-I’m <b>interested in how children as individuals come to understand and obtain knowledge about the world, and how they produce corresponding explanations</b>.
-What role do explanation-seeking curiosity and exploration play, and what does that teach us about human intelligence?
+I’m <b>interested in how children come to understand and obtain knowledge about the world, and how they produce explanations</b>.
+What role do explanation-seeking curiosity and exploration play in these processes, and what does that teach us about human intelligence?

-Relatedly, I’m curious about the affordances of learning technologies in enhancing early science education.
-How can such tools be used to better address the individual needs and interests of learners, to encourage curiosity and playful exploration?
+Relatedly, I’m curious about learning technologies for science education: How can such tools be designed and used to address individual needs and interests of learners, and to encourage curiosity and playful exploration?

 I always enjoy exchanging ideas with other people, so please don’t hesitate to <a href="mailto:adaniabutto@gmail.com">reach out</a>!